Welcome to the premier website for persons investigating MLM

 The International Coalition of Consumer Advocates (ICCA) was recently formed to stand up against MLM abuse.
 It has petitioned the FTC to protect consumers against unfair and deceptive practices in the MLM industry.
 The petition and an invitation to post your complaint is posted on the ICCA website at www.mlmpetition.com.

-Important ebook revised: THE CASE AGAINST MULTI-LEVEL MARKETING AS AN UNFAIR AND DECEPTIVE PRACTICE is available as a free download for consumers, law enforcement officials, attorneys, researchers, and educators.
+Important ebook revised: MULTI-LEVEL MARKETING UNMASKED is available as a free download for consumers, law enforcement officials, attorneys, researchers, and educators.
 (See description below.)

 The evolving influence of the DSA/MLM lobby over the FTC is explained in detail in the report REGULATORY CAPTURE: The FTC's Flawed Business Opportunity Rule.
 After a corrupt and irresponsible rulemaking proceeding, the Federal Trade Commission recently stepped away from its role as the nation’s consumer watchdog when it issued its final Business Opportunity Rule (BOR).
 It is actually a good rule except for one thing: MLM companies – by far the most prevalent (over 90%) of all business opportunity sellers – are exempt from having to disclose any information to prospects to protect them from MLM fraud, which (with its inherent flaw of unlimited recruitment of endless chains of participants) is endemic to the industry.